Year in Review: Recapping Washington Redskins' 2017 Season

 History is fine to consider, but the present speaks volumes about why the Redskins should run more often.
 This offensive line has been built to bully teams on the ground.
 It's why the team drafted Brandon Scherff fifth overall in 2015 and elevated two third-round picks from 2014, center Spencer Long and right tackle Morgan Moses, to starting jobs.

 Trent Williams has been a mainstay at left tackle since coming off the board as the fourth pick in the 2010 NFL draft.
-Handing talents as high-profile as these to a line coach as accomplished as Bill Callahan was supposed to make Washington a hard-nosed team capable of running on anybody.
+Handing such high-profile talents to a line coach as accomplished as Bill Callahan was supposed to make Washington a hard-nosed team capable of running on anybody.

 Getting the line back healthy and maybe upgrading left guard Shawn Lauvao, along with adding a bell-cow back, can finally make the plan come to fruition in 2018.